josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

-The better you are, the more a feature designed to augment your skills instead begins to inhibit them.
+The better you are, the more this feature designed to augment your skills instead begins to inhibit them.
 But whether it makes you better or worse--and to what degree--will depend entirely on where you're coming from.

 </CalloutPlusQuote>